PJWallace1/GameEngineDev/README.md

 # GameEngineDev

-Features:
+Features:\n
--Top down game board design
+-Top down game board design\n
 -Player, Enemy, Environment Objects, Projectile, and Weapons -These elements can be added to the game world through the Source.txt file in json format.
 -Player: Can navigate the map, controlled by the user.